 Although Facebook is free it’s still a marketing tool.
 You wouldn’t blindly throw money at advertising without a plan and specific goal and Facebook is no different.
 Along with my increasing your Facebook reach tips you can certainly be using Facebook for Business in a much more effective manner.

 If you have enjoyed this post why not pop over and say “hi” on Facebook too : Facebook.com/JoanneDewberry.co.ukFound this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡